dodecai/hedron/ReadMe.md

 > **Attention:** Currently under construction, heavy development, and in an early stage.
 This project was restarted from scratch.
 Switch to the 'ultra'-project to get the most out of it.

-I embarked on this journey to create Ultra Spectra, a dynamic game engine framework.
+I embarked on this journey to create Hedron, a dynamic game engine framework.
 My motivation?
 Simple – it's immensely enjoyable, and coding is my passion.

 Now, let's address the elephant in the room: am I reinventing the wheel?
 Look around the market – each day, a "new" solution emerges for age-old problems.